Yash-Prasad-Thale/Yash-Prasad-Thale/README.md

 -     My hobbies in context of IT industry:
 -     1. Blender 3D/Graphics Design overall.
 -     2. Computer Architecture/Organuzaion and design/Computer hardware.

--
-- 🌱 I’m currently learning Python, Java, C#/ASP.NET framework.
+- 🌱 I’m currently learning Python, Java, C#, DSA in C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...